realrodri/RodriTelegramBot/README.md

 # RodriTelegramBot
 My Telegram Bot for companies to find out more about me.
 Check it out!
-If you want to interact with my bot: @RSG_Official_Bot on Telegram!

 # Requirements
 I made this bot using JavaScript running it on a NodeJS server.
 There's a "nodemon" package where you should install to get this bot running even when you edit the files.